 Pumpkin Scones with Maple Cinnamon Icing

-- In a separate bowl, combine the maple syrup, pumpkin puree, yogurt and vanilla.
+- In a separate bowl, combine the maple syrup, pumpkin puree, yogurt, and vanilla.
 Whisk.

-- Lay the mixture on a lightly floured counter and flatten into an 8-inch round.
+- Lay the mixture on a lightly floured counter and flatten it into an 8-inch round.
 Cut it into eight pieces then lay each piece onto the prepared baking sheet.

 - Bake for about 14 minutes, or until just turning light brown on the bottom and fully cooked through.

-- Don't over mix the dough or you'll end up with tough, dry scones.
+- Don't over-mix the dough or you'll end up with tough, dry scones.